dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 #### Why

-We marked this method as obsolete to guide users to a more accurate overload - `IProperty.GetColumnName(StoreObjectIdentifier)`.
+We marked this method as obsolete to guide users to a more accurate overload - <xref:Microsoft.EntityFrameworkCore.RelationalPropertyExtensions.GetColumnName(Microsoft.EntityFrameworkCore.Metadata.IProperty,Microsoft.EntityFrameworkCore.Metadata.StoreObjectIdentifier@)>.

 #### Mitigations